Evolution of America: 1619 to Today

 Join other volunteers to transcribe handwritten pages by reading written text and typing it into digital form.
 Participate in enhancing access to collections of more than 400 years of Virginia history and culture.
 Twelve computer stations will be available.
 If you have your own laptop, please bring it!
 Transcribe-a-thons are facilitated by the volunteer organization HandsOn Greater Richmond.
 Minimum age is 16 (12 with an adult).

 Literary Virginia Book Group

-Read and discuss the best of today's Virginia literature—books by Library of Virginia Literary Award winners and nominees in fiction and nonfiction.
+Read and discuss the best of today's Virginia literature—books by Library of Virginia Literary Award winners and finalists in fiction and nonfiction.
 On the second Wednesday evening of each month, join us for a book discussion with light refreshments, additional historical context, and even occasional author visits.
-Discuss July's book, Hidden Figures by Margot Lee Shetterly (2017's nonfiction award winner), and pick up August's book: The Stargazer's Sister by Carrie Brown (2017's People's Choice fiction winner).
+This month, discuss The War Bride's Scrapbook by Caroline Preston (a 2018 People’s Choice Fiction Award finalist).
+She will be joining us by conference call.
+After our discussion, pick up January's book, Fire Is Your Water, by Jim Minick (a 2018 Fiction Award finalist).
 Loaner books available.
 For more information, contact Nan Carmack at firstname.lastname@example.org or 804.692.3792.

 New Virginians: 1619–2019 & Beyond